-Potential employers will scan your resume and evaluate whether or not your experience and credentials match what they’re looking for.
+Potential employers will scan your resume and evaluate whether your experience and credentials match what they’re looking for.
 This is a fabulous place for networking.
 If one employer can’t use your set of skills, they may know someone who does and pass your information on to them.

 Patience, Persistence, and Consistency